tayskully/ReadMe-Generator/README.md

 [![license badge](https://img.shields.io/badge/License-MIT-green)](LICENSE)
 ## This README generator will help you to create quick and easy READMEs for your projects.
 Just simply run the program and answer the prompts, and this will generate a beautiful README every time!

-To go into more detail, refer to these questions:
-- What was your motivation?
-- Why did you build this project?
-- What problem does it solve?
-- What did you learn?

 ## Table of Contents